Millie Bobby Brown Shares Sweet Selfie With Taylor Swift

 Can you say girl power?

-These days, anyone who’s anyone in Hollywood wants to be friends with Stranger Things star, Millie Bobby Brown, including singer Taylor Swift.
+These days, anyone who’s anyone in Hollywood wants to be friends with Stranger Things star Millie Bobby Brown, including singer Taylor Swift.
 Most recently, Millie caught up with Taylor during her “Reputation” tour stop in Atlanta.
 According to the Daily Mail, Millie attended the concert with her two sisters — Paige and Ava.
 Throughout the evening, Brown shared videos of herself singing to Swift’s songs and she appeared to be having a great time at the concert.

 Then, Millie pleased fans by snapping a selfie with herself and Swift backstage.
 In the adorable photo, Millie is all smiles as she sports a pair of cat-eye glasses and has her hair slicked back in a ponytail.
 The actress sports a plain white t-shirt as well as a big gold chained necklace in her casual concert look.